Japan Unveils $6 Billion Deal to Buy Out Chip Linchpin JSR

 Putin Faces Historic Threat to Absolute Grip on Power in Russia

-The move could help Tokyo expand control over compounds essential to make advanced semiconductors.
+The move could help Tokyo expand control over compounds essential for making advanced semiconductors.
 Founded in 1957, JSR is the world’s leading maker of photoresists and one of three Japanese companies, along with Shin-Etsu Chemical Co. and Tokyo Ohka Kogyo Co., that control the global supply of fluorinated polyimide and hydrogen fluoride.

 Prime Minister Fumio Kishida’s administration is betting shifting geopolitical priorities will help Japan regain some of its long-lost leadership in semiconductors.
 Japan’s preparing billions of dollars in subsidies as part of a push to triple domestic production of chips by 2030.

-JSR peer Shin-Etsu jumped 1.5% and Tokyo Ohka Kogyo Co. surged 9.1% to a record high.

 Growing tech protectionism is spurring policymakers globally to go upstream in the supply chain to find more chokeholds by which to control technologies.
-In October, the US spearheaded a push to limit China’s access to advanced semiconductors, and its allies have also since stepped up efforts to curb exports on equipment and technology to the world’s No. 2 economy.
+In October, the US spearheaded a push to limit China’s access to advanced semiconductors, and its allies have also since stepped up efforts to curb exports on equipment and technology.

 Germany has also discussed limiting the export of chip chemicals to China.
 Such a move would restrict sales of materials by companies such as Merck KGaA and BASF SE, slowing China’s ability to innovate.